-La Costa Resort & Spa's North Course, former home to the WGC-Accenture Match Play, is a memorable resort golf course that is a tougher play than its sister golf course, the South.
+Omni La Costa Resort and Spa's Champions Course, former home to the WGC-Accenture Match Play, is a memorable resort golf course that is a tougher play than its sister golf course, the Legends.

-CARLSBAD, Calif. - Before the WGC-Accenture Match Play moved to Tucson in 2007, it was played in Southern California at La Costa Resort & Spa, just north of San Diego.
+CARLSBAD, Calif. -- Before the WGC-Accenture Match Play moved to Tucson in 2007, it was played in southern California at the Omni La Costa Resort and Spa, just north of San Diego.

 It wasn't that the layout at La Costa wasn't long enough or pretty enough or challenging enough; it was just that it seemed to be played during the wrong time of year.
 For the past couple of years, the pros were playing lift, clean and place as the course took on heavy rain in February.
 So off they were to Arizona and presumably drier days ahead.

-And if you remember watching the Match Play on television, what you remember was probably La Costa Resort & Spa's North Course.
-Because it was the original nine holes of the North Course that formed the back nine of the tournament setup, and it provided a truly dramatic finish that made for some great matches.
+And if you remember watching the Match Play on television, what you remember was probably La Costa's Champions Course.
+Because it was the original nine holes of the Champions Course that formed the back nine of the tournament setup, and it provided a truly dramatic finish that made for some great matches.

-The original 27 holes at La Costa Resort & Spa opened in 1964.
-They were designed by Dick Wilson, who also penned the TPC Blue Monster at Doral Golf Resort & Spa in south Florida.
+The original 27 holes at La Costa opened in 1964.
+They were designed by Dick Wilson, who also penned the TPC Blue Monster at Doral in south Florida.

 Over the years, La Costa played host to a bevy of professional events, including the PGA Tour's Tournament of Champions before it moved to Hawaii.

-In the 1980s, Joe Lee was brought in to design an additional nine holes, which is on the other side of the tunnel and now comprises holes No. 4-12 on the North Course.
+In the 1980s, Joe Lee was brought in to design an additional nine holes, which is on the other side of the tunnel and now comprises holes No. 4-12 on the Champions Course.

-"They really did a good job on the outer nine integrating it with the other 27," said Dave Doerr, director of golf at La Costa Resort & Spa.
+"They really did a good job on the outer nine integrating it with the other 27," said Dave Doerr, director of golf at La Costa.
 "I think it was pretty impressive."

 For example, the uphill, par-5 sixth, plays a good two clubs longer than the yardage calls for, and the long green slopes severely from back to front.
 Hit it high past a front pin when the greens are running more than 10 on the Stimpmeter, and you can be in real trouble.